ansible-lockdown/Windows-2016-CIS-Audit/README.md

 - goss.yml - the main goss file to run (has to be used with a -g) - this loads all the sections as required
 - vars.yml - These are the variable used as part of the goss file - this is split into sections to control the variables - will get BIG
-- test-goss.txt - a text file to test the file commands and contains options
-- testing.yml - a goss.yml file to test vars with

 - Try to reuse as much as possible
 - use variables where you can to shorten and be more efficient in the code